 For many people, a permanent life insurance policy forms the cornerstone of their financial plan.
-It’s easy to see why: There’s the guaranteed death benefit for life, as well as benefits you can enjoy while you’re living.
+It’s easy to see why: There’s the guaranteed death benefit for life (as long as you continue to pay your premiums), as well as benefits you can enjoy while you’re living.

 Cash value is one of those key living benefits, and it can be an important part of your financial plan.
 At the same time, cash value is one of the more commonly misunderstood features of permanent life insurance.

 What is the cash value of permanent life insurance?

 Cash value is a component of a whole, universal or variable life insurance policy.
 It’s essentially a source of liquid funding held within your life insurance policy, and you can choose to access it any time.
 It is separate from the death benefit, which is only paid to beneficiaries after your death.